1. Who are you and where are you from?

 We choose the best components we think that attributes to a pair of performance wheels.
 At the same time, we want to continue to make them affordable without bursting your wallet.

 Customisation, serviceability, workmanship, high stiffness, ultra-smooth rolling and affordability - these are some of the demands our wheels has to meet.
 A mediocre bicycle frame can still perform fairly well with a good set of wheels while an expensive frame will perform poorly with inferior wheels.
-So in our opinion, the wheelset is one of the most or otherwise the most crucial component in a bicycle.
+So in our opinion, the wheelset is one of the most or otherwise the most important component in a bicycle.

-Spokes: Spokes are the linkages between the rims and the hubs and part of it acts like a suspension system between them.
+Spokes: Spokes are the linkages between the rims, the hubs and part of it acts like a suspension system between them.
 They come in varying cross section diameters and different profiles like bladed or round.
 Choosing the right spokes for the application is very important.
 For instance, we do not need spokes that are meant for tandem wheels to be used on road bikes and vice versa.
-We use the popular Sapim CX Ray for most of our road wheels as they are light, aero and easy to work with.
+We use the popular forged bladed Sapim CX Ray for most of our road wheels as they are light, aero and easy to work with.
 Most importantly, they create a stiff and responsive wheel set as the outcome.

 3. Do you ship to my country?